olcf/olcf-user-docs/systems/riker_user_guide.rst

 .. note::
-    The queue structure was designed based on user feedback and analysis of batch jobs over the recent years.
-However, we understand that the structure may not meet the needs of all users. **If this structure limits your use of the system, please let us know.** We want Riker to be a useful OLCF resource and will work with you providing exceptions or even
+    The queue structure was designed based on user feedback and analysis of batch jobs over the recent years; however, we understand that the structure may not meet the needs of all users. **If this structure limits your use of the system, please let us know.** We want Riker to be a useful OLCF resource and will work with you providing exceptions or even